SolLysLe/tt_um_16bCPUspi/docs/info.md

 ## How to test

 Use the custom IDE/toolchain to assemble TinyCPU assembly, or the work-in-progress cpp-ish compiler, then upload the generated program image to the external flash.
-Based on the original implementation by leonidas213
+Based on the original implementation by leonidas213.
+Special thanks to leonidas213 for the original project, which taught me a great deal.
+I pursued tapeout of this design to continue learning through real ASIC implementation.

 ### Assembler
 ![image](assembler.png)